- Upwork: Target Practice for Blockchain Startups

 Steemit essentially cuts out the need for the intermediary client and allows freelancers to post their content on https://steemit.com/, where users will read, comment, and engage with the content.

-The content creators are then rewarded in Steem in proportion to the amount of people reading and engaging with it based on the amount of “Steem Power Units” of that particular user.
+The content creators are then rewarded in Steem in proportion to the number of people reading and engaging with it based on the amount of “Steem Power Units” of that particular user.

 The Steemit platform is architected to generate new units of “Steem” in order to keep the network running so that there will never be a need for third-party advertising or affiliate marketing to keep the lights on.